itsdlhqcp/coach-finder-1/README.md

 Vuex is used for managing data/state.

-Firebase is used as the backend server.
+Firebase is used as the backend server/database.

 Uses authentication, with signup/login/logout.